marcindulak/gpaw-on-aws/README.md

 of c4.4xlarge reserved instances run in Frankfurt bound for a 1-year contract, paid upfront.
 Taking into account hyper-threading on the c4.4xlarge AWS instances, the cost of running on AWS is even less (almost 2 times) attractive.
-Note however that the same instances on a 3-year term contract in an US region costs only 4000 USD per month, with an effective hourly price of c4.4xlarge in N. Virgina is 0.3437 USD / hour / instance.
+Note however that the same instances on a 3-year term contract in an US region costs only 4000 USD per month, taking the effective hourly price of c4.4xlarge in N. Virgina is 0.3437 USD / hour / instance.

 -----------